Is Eating Eggs Good for Children?

 Q: Do eggs cause pet dard (stomach ache)?

 A: Eggs are usually easy to digest.
-If your child regularly gets stomach ache after eggs, they might have an intolerance or mild allergy.
-Try well-cooked yolk first and observe.
+If your child regularly gets stomach ache after eggs, they might have an intolerance or mild allergy — offer a small amount of well-cooked whole egg, observe, and discuss with your pediatrician.

 Q: Which is better - egg white or yolk?